-innate ability.
+It is even harder to associate the class quality variable with any measure of innate ability.
 Most Danish parents of high ability children could not arrange for their children to be in classes where most of the other children in the class were also high ability either by switching schools or by getting a class change for their child.
 The significance of this variable is not the result of a selection process in which class ability and individual ability are synonymous.
 Peer effects matter because fourteen year olds like to conform and if the norm is high educational achievement then individuals in the class will perform closer to their potential than would be the case if the reverse were true.

 We are not the only researchers to find variables like these that play an important role in explaining test score variation.
+Zavodny (2005) found significant correlations between standardized test score performance and hours of television watched in most of her model specifications.
 Feinstein and Symons (1999: 309) obtain a large and highly significant coefficient for their peer group variable.
-Segal (2005: 21) finds that the relation between 8th grade misbehaviour and test score performance is of the same order of magnitude as that between family background variables and test scores.
+Segal (2005: 21) finds that the relation between 8^{th} grade misbehaviour and test score performance is of the same order of magnitude as that between family background variables and test scores.
 Heckman and Rubenstein (2001: 148) find that previous involvement in illicit activities is correlated with test score performance with the direction of the effect being determined by the subgroup being considered.
+Finally, Lipscomb (2007) found that participation in school sponsored clubs and sports activity increased math and science test scores.

-Individuals who have high levels of latent ability, individuals who are very 'smart', will do well on test scores if they are disciplined and highly motivated and have acquired the skills to deal with the abstraction involved with testing procedures.
-In the context our test score production model these individuals have above average amounts of human capital.
-Likewise individuals with no latent ability will do poorly.
-Very smart individuals may do poorly because they are not interested, have behavioural problems, come from families or attend schools where the culture places a low value on learning and ability, or for one reason or another have never learned to apply their abilities to abstract problem solving.
+Individuals who have high levels of latent ability - individuals who are 'smart'- will do well on test scores if they are not disaffected, are disciplined and highly motivated and have acquired the skills to deal with the abstraction involved with testing procedures.
+In the context our test score production model these individuals have above average amounts of human capital as well as a desire to do well.
+Likewise, individuals with no latent ability will do poorly.
+But very smart individuals may do poorly because they are not interested, have behavioural problems, come from families or attend schools where the culture places a low value on learning and ability, or for one reason or another have never learned to apply their abilities to abstract problem solving.
 Because of this it the smartest person in the class may not get the highest test score result.

-It is clear from our results and from what others have found that intelligence tests do not measure intelligence or 'fundamental cognitive ability' but a very large number of attributes which are inherited, acquired from, or imposed on by the individual's family, school, or social environment.
+It is clear from our results and from what others have found that intelligence tests do not measure intelligence or 'fundamental cognitive ability' but a very large number of attributes which are inherited, acquired from, or imposed on by the individual's family, school, or social environment and are, thus, a broad measure of the individual's human capital.
 Earlier studies like those of Korenman and Winship (2000) focused on the potential importance of socioeconomic variables that affected the individual when he or she was a child.
 To this list we add cultural variables, in line with Fryer and Levitt (2004), attitude and school quality variables and suggest that the accuracy of test score data may be compromised by incentive compatibility problems.
 As more research is done the list of variables which affect test scores continues to grow.
 Where it will end and exactly what role 'fundamental cognitive ability' will play in their determination remains to be seen.